 Letter 685: Even when you were staging those remarkable spectacles, purchasing glory with money, I considered it an honor to be...

-I pray to Artemis that she make your future shows splendid too, both in the ferocity of the beasts and the skill of those who face them.
+I pray, then, to Artemis that she may make the rest splendid for you as well, both by the ferocity of the beasts and by the skill of those who go in against them.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.